codota/TabNine/HowToWriteAClient.md

         return "arm64"
 ```

+Even running uname on rosetta [can get a little tricky](https://github.com/codota/TabNine/issues/326), so test it well.

 # API Specification

 Each request to TabNine must be a JSON object followed by a newline.
 The JSON object must be a dictionary containing the fields `version` and `request`. `version` should be a string corresponding to a TabNine version.
 The field `request` must be a dictionary with a single key.
 The key must be one of the following: